fieldtrip/website/workshop/natmeg/dipolefitting.md

 The coregistration of the anatomical MRI with the Neuromag head coordinate system is required to express the anatomical MRI in a consistent fashion relative to the MEG and EEG sensors.
 Since we will use the anatomical MRI to construct the volume conduction model of the head, coregistration is also a prerequisite to ensure that the volume conduction model is aligned with the sensors.

 The first step consists of a coarse coregistration, based on three anatomical landmarks at the nasion (i.e. at the top of the bridge of the nose) and two [pre-auricular points](/faq/how_are_the_lpa_and_rpa_points_defined).
-We use **[ft_volumerealign](/reference)** with cfg.method=‘interactive’.
-It allows us to click on a voxel, and to press ’n’, ‘l’ or ‘r’ to indicate the nasion, left and right pre-auricular point respectively.
+We use **[ft_volumerealign](/reference)** with cfg.method='interactive'.
+It allows us to click on a voxel, and to press 'n', 'l' or 'r' to indicate the nasion, left and right pre-auricular point respectively.

     cfg = [];
     cfg.method = 'interactive';